 - What Should I Do If I Am Injured In A Train Station?

 - Compensation For Train Accidents

 - No Win No Fee Compensation Claims For A Train Station Accident

-In the sections below we will look at some of the most common types of train stations accidents which result in an injury, either to a member of the public or a staff member.
-In addition to the sections below (which we will look at in closer detail), these are some of the most common forms of injury leading to a train accident compensation claim.
+In the sections below, we will look at some of the most common types of train stations accidents that result in an injury, either to a member of the public or a staff member.
+In addition to the sections below (which we will look at in closer detail), these are some of the most common forms of injury leading to train station accident claims.
 These include,

 - Injuries caused by defective doors which trap clothing or other items, or defective doors which close on passengers.

-- Damage to seats or damage to tracks which could cause accident or injury.
+- Damage to seats or damage to tracks that could cause an accident or injury.

-- Accidents at level crossings which are part of a station.
+- Accidents at level crossings that are part of a station.